 UN.
 Ordinary Die Casting

-- Metal State: Usi fully molten liquid metal (PER ESEMPIO., aluminum alloy heated to ≥650°C).
+- Metal State: Usi fully molten liquid metal (per esempio., aluminum alloy heated to ≥650°C).
 The metal flows like water, with low viscosity and Newtonian fluid characteristics.

 - Microstructure Result: Due to fast cooling, the final part has fine but unevenly distributed grains, plus a large number of eutectic structures.
 This often leads to defects like shrinkage holes E stomata (porosità), especially in thick-walled areas.